BobaFett3277/Cars-InfoDatabase/README.md

 ![EV Adoption Wave](screenshots/03_ev_wave.png)

 **Phase 1 — The Hybrid Bridge (2005–2015):** Japan, led by Toyota, pioneered hybrids long before pure EVs were viable.
-Hybrid share climbs steadily through the 2010s and never retreats.
-This wasn't a failed experiment — it was infrastructure for consumer trust.
+Hybrid share climbs steadily through the 2010s and flutuates within that range

 **Phase 2 — The Electric Push (2016–2024):** Pure EVs only become a real market force after 2016, accelerating sharply from 2020 onward, driven almost entirely by Tesla and American brands.

-The key insight: **hybrids and EVs aren't competing with each other** they served different eras and different buyers.
+The key insight: **hybrids and EVs aren't competing with each other** but are almost seen as being in a similar range compared to gas cars.

 ---